maxnachlinger/classes-and-functions-chat/README.md

 ```

 ### Pointed functors
-A pointed functor is a functor with an `of()` method.
+A pointed functor is a functor with an `of()` function.
 Pretty simple, check it out:
 [Relevant code](6-some-concepts/identity-pointed-functor.js)
 ```javascript
 'use strict'